Z3n85/unboundadblock/README.md

 Add to crontab daily or weekly, and enjoy ad free browing.

 Made / tested on OpenBSD 5.3 - contains some basic stuff for setting permissions and using a different restart script if you want to use it somewhere else.

+Now with a much faster, much lighter weight, much less readable version.